 Fathers have a powerful and positive impact on the development and health of children.
 Research shows that children with actively involved fathers: develop better verbal and intellectual skills, perform better in school, are more emotionally secure, and have fewer behavioral problems.
 Research also shows that expectant fathers and fathers of very young children can play a key role in the baby’s health and safety.

-Action for Children has several programs for fathers, designed to help and support each Dad be the best father, co-parent, and provider he can and wants to be.
+Action for Children has several free programs for fathers, designed to help and support each Dad to be the best father, co-parent, and provider he can and wants to be.

-These programs are funded by the Ohio Commission on Fatherhood and Columbus Public Health and are free to eligible fathers.
+Funded by the Ohio Commission on Fatherhood and is FREE to eligible fathers.
 A limited number of sessions are offered in Spanish.
+A limited number of sessions are offered in incarcerated settings throughout central Ohio.

 Programs for Mothers